Regulations for the prevention of pollution by sewage are contained in Annex IV of MARPOL.

 It is generally considered that on the high seas, the oceans are capable of assimilating and dealing with raw sewage through natural bacterial action.
-Therefore, the regulations in Annex IV of MARPOL prohibit the discharge of sewage into the sea within a specified distance of the nearest land, unless they have in operation an approved sewage treatment plant.
+Therefore, the regulations in Annex IV of MARPOL prohibit the discharge of sewage into the sea within a specified distance from the nearest land, unless otherwise provided.

 Governments are required to ensure the provision of adequate reception facilities at ports and terminals for the reception of sewage, without causing delay to ships.

 The Annex entered into force on 27 September 2003.
 A revised Annex IV was adopted on 1 April 2004 and entered into force on 1 August 2005.